ucsb-cs48/w20/_lab/lab02.md

 # What *each* "Hello World" branch/pull-request must contain for full credit.

 * Each individual or pair should have built a hello world app suitable for your framework.
-* You should have instructions in your read me on what software must be installed in order to deploy your app.
+* You should have instructions in your ReadMe on what software must be installed in order to deploy your app.
    A TA, Mentor, or another class member should be able to follow these instructions and successfully deploy your app.
 * The app does not have to have any particular functionality other than what is normal for the framework.
 It should display either the text "Hello, World", or something similar such as "Welcome to the foobar app" (where "foobar" is the name of your team's app.)
-* By functionality normal to the framework, I mean for example:
+* By functionality normal to the framework, we mean for example:
    * If it a "game", there should be a "start game" button, and then after a moment, it displays "game over" with a "play again" button.
    * If it is a mobile app, it should have the most basic UI feature that are expected for the app to be "well-behaved" on the iOS or Android platform.
    * If it is a webapp, it should be formatted as an HTML page, not just a plain text page with the words "Hello World".
 (Full navigation can come later, though it's nice if you can include it at this stage.)